usgs/shakemap/doc_source/manual4_0/tg_processing.rst

 conditional
 multivariate normal distribution (MVN).
 The MVN approach employed by ShakeMap is described in :ref:`Worden et al., 2018 <worden2018>`.
-The specifics of ShakeMap's implementation of this method are described herein.
+The specifics of ShakeMap's implementation of this method are described below.

 Ground-Motion Prediction
 ==========================